winteryoung/yanwte/README.md

 For documentations, please see the [wiki](https://github.com/winteryoung/yanwte/wiki).

+# QA

+If you have questions, you can post a question on [StackOverflow](https://www.stackoverflow.com) tagged with "yanwte".

 # Performance

 Tradespi has been tested with 3 tmall double 11 festivals up to 2016.
 I believe Yanwte can achieve the same quality.
 To ensure the performance, Yanwte doesn't have any reflection calls and method calls that are known time consuming (like `String.replace`) on the hot code execution path.